 Clothed sex (endytophilia): the affinity for sex while fully or partially clothed.
 You can enjoy this kink while lifting your skirt or dress, so your man penetrates you.
 Pushing underwear to the side can also be a form of this fetish.

 Cock and/or ball fetishization: an obsession with cock and balls.

 Cock worship: similar to breast worship.
 This fetish involves verbal, physical and mental adoration of a penis – including fake ones (strap-ons).

-Collaring: the act of wearing a collar to show submission, loyalty and/or devotion to a dominant.
+Collaring: for many types of submissive, the act of wearing a collar shows submission, loyalty and/or devotion to a dominant.
 A collar may be seen as purely sexual or also romantic (similar to an engagement/wedding ring).
 Collars may be placed on in public or private collaring ceremonies, and dominants may provide instructions for wearing collars.
 The collar may be an actual collar purchased from a pet store, one that is hand-tooled or a safe-for-work necklace or choker that can be worn in non-kinky spaces.
-One dominant uses three collars, and there’s even a Wikipedia page for collaring.

 Psst, interested in BDSM?
 Check out rules that keep it safe and sane.

 Corsetry: the act of wearing a corset, sometimes to the extent of changing the shape and size of one’s body.
 Tight-lacing a corset enables one to successfully waist-train.
 Some dominants may use tight-lacing to limit breathing.
 It’s not just limited to your abs and tummy either.